Raid-Training-Initiative/RTI/text/main/lf_static.md

 `-------------------------------------------------`
 **How does it work?**
 Post a message in here advertising yourself.
-Every Monday, the posts in this channel will be purged.
 `-------------------------------------------------`
 **Rules**
 `[•]` You can't have more than one ad message in the channel at any one time.
 `[•]` Please follow the formatting of the example post below.
 `[•]` Ensure your ad is short and to the point.
-Stick to your role requirements, raid times and a brief outlook on what your group's aim is.
+Stick to the roles you can play, your schedule, and a brief outlook on what your ideal group's aim would be.
 `[•]` Do not list ALL the details of your past experience; details can be discussed in DMs.
 `[•]` If you have found a static, please delete your ad.
 **MAKE SURE YOU FOLLOW THESE RULES OR YOUR POST WILL BE DELETED WITHOUT WARNING.**